 Down with the System Aristocrats

-The so-called “internet second revolution” can be summarized as the end of privileged netizenship: down with the aristocracy of systems, within the new web everything is entitled to internet residency.
+The so-called “internet second revolution” can be summarized as the end of privileged netizenship: down with the aristocracy of systems with their absolute lid on internet residency, within the new web everything should be entitled to have a voice.

-But then, events are moving so fast that things are not what they used to be.
+But then, events are moving fast, suggesting behaviors unbecoming to the things that used to be.
 Hence the need of a reasoned classification of netizens based on their identification and communication capabilities:

 - Humans have inherent identities and can exchange symbolic and non symbolic data.

 - Systems don’t have inherent identities and can only exchange symbolic data.

 - Devices don’t have inherent identities and can only exchange non symbolic data.

 - Animals have inherent identities and can only exchange non symbolic data.

 Along that perspective, speaking about the “internet of things” can be misleading because the primary transformation goes the other way: many systems initially embedded within appliances (e.g cell phones) have made their coming out by adding symbolic user interfaces, mutating from devices into fully-fledged systems.